Criteria for posterior consistency: Posterior consistency

 for large enough $n$, then any $V\subset\bigcup_{1\leq i\leq N} V_i$ receives posterior mass zero asymptotically,

 \end{lemma} The condition that covers of the model have to be of \emph{finite} order is restrictive: problems arise already in parametric context, for instance, if the $V_i$ are associated with fixed-radius metric balls required to cover all of $\RR^k$.
-In such cases application of the theorem requires a bit more refinement, for example through the methods put forth in \cite{LeCam73}. \begin{example} Suppose that we wish to prove consistency relative to some metric $d$ on $\scrP$ but coverings of the model by $d$-balls are not finite.
-Then we may try the following construction: for $\ep>0$, we define $W=\{P\in\scrP:d(P,P_0)>\ep\}$ and $W_k=\{P\in\scrP:2^{k-1}\,\ep \leq d(P,P_0)<2^k\,\ep\}$, ($k\geq1$).
-Assume that the covering numbers $N_k:=N_k(2^{k-2}\ep,W_k,d)$ of the model subsets $W_k$ (related to the so-called \emph{Le~Cam dimension} of the model \cite{LeCam73}) are finite.
-Let $V_{k,1},\ldots,V_{k,N_k}$ be $d$-balls of radius $2^{k-2}\ep$ covering $W_k$.
-Assume that for every $d$-ball $V_{k,i}$, ($1\leq i\leq N_k$), there exists a test sequence $(\phi_{k,i,n})_{n\geq1}$ such that (\ref{eq:testcond}) is satisfied with $D_{k,i}\geq d^2(V_{k,i},P_0)$.
-Then, for every $n\geq1$,
+In such cases application of the theorem requires a bit more refinement, for example through the methods put forth in \cite{LeCam73} (see example~\ref{ex:lecamdim}).
+Additionally we consider two other alternatives to by-pass the finiteness assumption on the order of the cover in section~\ref{sec:sep}.

-If we show that the right-hand side goes to zero as $n\rightarrow\infty$, the posterior is $d$-consistent.
-A situation in which this construction may apply, arises when the metric $d$ is the Hellinger metric \cite{LeCam73}. \end{example} Additionally we consider two other alternatives to by-pass the finiteness assumption on the order of the cover in section~\ref{sec:sep}.